 DeFi Lending Protocols

 One interesting facet for APY-minded individuals is that DeFi lending protocols rely on users to provide the assets for borrowing.
-Anyone can deposit their tokens for other users to borrow, and in return, these users act as lenders and receive income from fees as their tokens are borrowed.
+Anyone can deposit their tokens for other users to borrow, and in return, these users earn yield from fees as their tokens are borrowed.

 DeFi lending protocols are run entirely by smart contract code.
 Therefore, they rely on the DeFi community to provide assets for lending as well as help liquidate bad debt when a loan’s collateral drops in value.

 Usually, DeFi loans have no due dates or maturation periods.
 As long as the value of collateral backing a loan is above a certain threshold, the loan can remain open and can be repaid at any pace and time.